 The Benefits & Limitations of an At-Home Sleep Test

 One of the great things about an at-home sleep test is that it’s quite comfortable.
 Instead of sleeping in an unfamiliar lab, you can simply take the assessment at home in your bed.
 The test itself is also convenient, as you can pick up the device from a local pharmacy or your primary physician’s office instead of needing to go to a sleep clinic.
-There’s also a shorter wait time for data collection, and you can also expect this method to work well within your budget, especially since it can be covered by insurance.
+You’ll also get your results much quicker, and you can expect this method to work well within your budget, especially since it can be covered by insurance.

 About the Author